piegope/doc/docs/en/kb/z-parking/server-console-crash-with-devexpress.md

 ---
-title: Devolutions Server Console Crash with DevExpress
+title: Devolutions Server Console crash with DevExpress
 ---
-After the DVLS Console installation version 2019.2.12.0, it is not possible to launch the DVLS Console anymore.
+After the {{ en.DVLSCONSOLE }} installation version 2019.2.12.0, it is not possible to launch the {{ en.DVLSCONSOLE }} anymore.

-Here is the call stack the DVLS Console should trigger in the Windows Event logs
+Here is the call stack the {{ en.DVLSCONSOLE }} should trigger in the Windows Event logs

 Event 1000 – Application Error